A huge wave of savings

 Choose a model of two speed pump that automates the hours at which the pump operates on high and low speeds to facilitate use and maximize savings.

 Choose an ENERGY STAR certified model.

 Ask your pool retailer whether the pump is compatible with your setup (chlorinator, ionizer, ozonizer, heater, etc.).

 When it comes time to install your variable-speed pump, call upon the services of an expert, who can give you personalized tips.

-Are you planning on buying a pool heater?
-With a heat pump, you could save up to 75% on your water heating costs.
-While it may be more expensive than an electric resistance heater, a heat pump will lead to greater savings that will offset the higher price.
+If you’re planning to purchase a pool heater, choose a heat pump and save up to 75% on water heating costs.
+A heat pump is more expensive than an electric resistance heating system but the major energy savings will offset the higher price.